A New Continuum Formulation for Materials--Part I. The Equations of Motion for a Single-Component Fluid: Notation

 \section{Notation}

-To facilitate the subsequent development, let us first mention a few notational items. \ The number of lines under a symbol indicates its tensor order: \ a scalar (zeroth-order tensor) has no underlines (e.g. temperature, $T$), a first-order tensor has one underline (e.g. velocity, $\underline{v}$), a second-order tensor has two underlines (e.g. pressure tensor, $\underline{\underline{P}}$), etc. \ A tensor of arbitrary order is indicated in bold. \ The symbol $\underline{\underline{1}}$ is used to represent the second-order identity tensor and $\underline{0}$\ and $\underline{\underline{0}}$\ to denote the zero vector and zero second-order tensor, respectively.
-All of the tensor operators used in this paper are defined in \textsc{Appendix} \ref{appto}.
+To facilitate the subsequent development, let us first mention a few notational items. \ The number of lines under a symbol indicates its tensor order: \ a scalar (zeroth-order tensor) has no underlines (e.g. temperature, $T$), a first-order tensor has one underline (e.g. velocity, $\underline{v}$), a second-order tensor has two underlines (e.g. pressure tensor, $\underline {\underline{P}}$), etc. \ A tensor of arbitrary order is indicated as $\underline{A}_{\ldots}$. \ The symbol $\underline{\underline{1}}$ is used to represent the second-order identity tensor and $\underline{0}_{\ldots}$\ to denote the zero tensor.
+All of the tensor operators used in this paper are defined in \textsc{appendix \ref{appto}}.

 Extensive quantities, i.e. ones that are additive over composite subsystems, are denoted using capital letters. \ Below is a list of the extensive quantities considered here.